Saving money is a pretty simple process. What’s difficult, is changing our thoughts and behaviors about money, power, status, and things.

 From Talking the Talk to Walking the Walk

-Going from what makes financial sense to actually practicing the advice does take some effort.
-Educating ourselves on financial topics and facing what we know about how these six behaviors hinder money management success, we can learn to manage them instead of fighting against them.
+Going from what makes financial sense to actually practicing the advice takes effort.
+But, educating ourselves on financial topics and facing what we know about how these six behaviors hindering our money management success, we can learn to manage them instead of fighting against them.

 In Wired for Imprudence, authors identified options for addressing these hindering behaviors but advise much more research, and work is needed to understand what advice works the best.